gybejack/cpainterhelper/README.md

 ![Creation Dialog](/images/doccreate.png)

 Then draw your desired shape with the pen tool.
-The tool now supports paths, compound paths, and even radial gradients!
+The tool now supports paths, compound paths, and even radial and linear gradients!

 Here are some examples of admissible paths: